-It’s hard to believe but cold Nebraska winter weather will be here before we know it.
+It’s hard to believe that cold Nebraska winter weather will be here before we know it.
 The bitter temps and heavy snow and ice can be harmful to your home if it is not properly prepped.
 Fall is the perfect time to do a mini-inspection on your home’s exterior and to make sure any necessary repairs are taken care of.

 Here are just a few of the things you can do to make sure your home exterior is prepared for winter –